How to Start a Travel Agency

 • Boosts Mobile Search: Since most people search on their phones, being optimized for local results puts your agency in front of clients when they’re actively looking to book.

-Pro Tip: Consistency matters.
-Make sure your business name, address, and phone number are identical across your website, Google Business Profile, Yelp, and social media.
-Search
+Pro Tip: Keep your business name, address, and phone number consistent across your website, profiles, and directories.

 Get the Ultimate Franchise Guide